maruel/pre-commit-go/README.md

 [goveralls](https://github.com/mattn/goveralls) doesn't detect drone.io job id
 automatically yet.
 Please send a Pull Request to fix this if this is your preferred setup.

+### Fine tuning what is tested.

+When running under CI, you'll want it to run more tests than run locally, in particular things that take too much time for a user to test.
+You can configure this with adding a pre-commit-go.yml file in your repository.
+You can also enable running lint checks by default on your CI by enabling it explicitly:

+    pre-commit-go installrun -M all